iocoop/policies/Bylaws.md

 ### Section 7.16.
 Executive Committees.

 (a) The Board of Directors may create one or more committees to serve at its pleasure by resolution adopted by a majority of the number of Directors then in office when a quorum is present.
-Each committee shall consist of two (2) or more Directors appointed by a majority vote of the Directors then in office.
+The members of each committee shall be appointed by a majority vote of the Directors then in office.

 (b) Any executive committee, to the extent provided in the resolution of the Board, shall have all the authority of the Board, except with respect to the following actions: